York (UK Parliament constituency)

-York was a constituency represented in the Parliament of England from 1265 until 1707, Parliament of Great Britain until 1801 and the House of Commons of the Parliament of the United Kingdom until 2010.
+York was a constituency represented in the Parliament of England from 1265 until 1707, in the Parliament of Great Britain until 1801, and in the House of Commons of the Parliament of the United Kingdom until 2010.
 It elected two Members of Parliament (MPs) until 1918, and one thereafter under the first-past-the-post system of election.
 From 1997 to 2010 it was known as City of York.

 Boundaries

 This constituency area tracked the municipal government area of York.
 Each general revision of English constituencies from 1885 onwards would redefine the York constituency to include any changes to the city council area since the previous revision.